-There is no fee for the following Home and Community Care services:
+There is no fee for the following Community Health Services:

 Publicly Subsidized Services

-A publicly subsidized service means that VIHA covers some or all of the services fees.
+A publicly subsidized service means that Island Health covers some or all of the services fees, and users may contribute a portion based on after-tax on income.
 Publicly subsidized services include:

 If you need subsidized services, a financial assessment will be done to determine the amount you will pay.
 Your home health professional can complete the financial assessment with you and your family if you wish.